susam/dotfiles/debian-setup.md

      ~/my/bin are added to the PATH environment variable.

-Set Up Internal Network Adapter
+Set up Internal Network Adapter
 -------------------------------
   1. In the Debian VM, go to *Applications Menu* > *Log Out* > *Shut Down* to shutdown the VM.